ducquando/learn-swift/README.md

 ***
 #### 1. "Hello, world!"

 Printing in Swift is easy as it can be done with just one line of code, which is `print()`.
-You don't have to include the semi-colon `;` at the end of each line of code, but you can do that if your want to.
+Including the semi-colon `;` at the end of each code line is unnecessary.
+But you can do that if your want to.

 The syntax below will print the phrase "Hello, world!" to the console on separate lines.